 Dropwort Meadowsweet Info

 Dropwort meadowsweet info is often found under the Latin Filipendula.
 Dropwort/meadowsweet is a member of the rose family.
-It grows in spreading clumps that usually reach about three feet high and three feet wide and it’s a hardy perennial in USDA plant hardiness zones 3-8.
-Though it prefers cooler climates, as long as your dropwort plant care includes plenty of water, it does well in the South too.
+It grows in spreading clumps that usually reach about three feet (1 m.) high and three feet (1 m.) wide and it’s a hardy perennial in USDA plant hardiness zones 3 through 8.
+Though it prefers cooler climates, as long as your dropwort plant care includes plenty of water, it does well in the south too.

 Information on How to Grow Dropworts in the Garden

-Dropworts in the garden do double duty; first for its clusters of tiny flowers that range from white to deep pink in early to mid-summer and second, for its lovely foliage sported by all species of dropwort.
-In the garden, the long leaves, pinnately decorated with seven to nine feathery leaflets, give a fern-like appearance that contrasts nicely and softens the look of some of nature’s plainer and more solid leaves.
-Because of their height, dropworts are usually found in the back or middle ground of the garden bed.
+Dropworts in the garden do double duty; first for its clusters of tiny flowers that range from white to deep pink in early to midsummer and second, for its lovely foliage sported by all species of dropwort.
+In the garden the long leaves, pinnately decorated with seven to nine feathery leaflets, give a fern-like appearance that contrasts nicely and softens the look of some of nature’s plainer and more solid leaves.
+Due to their height, dropworts are usually found in the back or middle ground of the garden bed.

 There’s nothing extraordinary about how to grow dropworts.
 The plant likes the sun, but will tolerate some shade and isn’t subject to any pests or diseases except the rare case of powdery mildew and the dreaded Japanese beetle.
 It does best in slightly alkaline soils, but will do fine in average, neutral soils as well.